 The Lord is your shade at your right hand.

 The sun shall not strike you by day,

 Mohair is also the textile used for the grieving garment known as sackcloth in the Bible.
 The term "sackcloth" comes from the idea that the garment was made from a humble grain sack.
 Its color is connected with mourning when God expresses His grief over His faithless people in the book of Isaiah.

 I clothe the heavens with blackness,

 — Isaiah 50:3

-The New Testament also confirms and connects a similar theme of the universal expression of the grief of sin with this garment and its source.
+The New Testament also confirms and connects a similar theme.
+The following verse records a universal expression of sin's grief associated with this garment and its source.

 I looked when He opened the sixth seal, and behold, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became like blood.